RoboJackets/robocup-firmware-data/README.md

-# robocup-firmware-traces
+# robocup-firmware-data

-Trace files for RoboCup Firmware
+Large data files for RoboJackets/robocup-firmware, such as trace captures